Jasper White’s Traditional Fish Stock

 Makes about 2 quarts

-4 pounds fish frames (bones) from sole, flounder, halibut and/or turbot, cut into 2-inch pieces and rinsed clean
+4 pounds fish frames (bones) from sole, flounder, halibut and/or turbot, cut into 2-inch pieces and rinsed clean of any blood

 ½ cup dry white wine